 A Boring Dresser Gets an Epic Suitcase Makeover

-Don't you just love those pictures of vintage suitcases stacked one on top of the other.
+Don't you just love those pictures of vintage suitcases stacked one on top of the other?
 There’s just something about the look that makes me think of a life well-traveled and filled with adventure and I really wanted my own stack of suitcases sooo badly.
 But they’re so hard to find and terribly expensive.
 We needed to make another plan.
-And the plan involved this boring pine chest of drawers.
+And the plan involved this boring pine dresser.

 And a whole bunch of broken suitcases .........

 I picked this one, and a few more, up for the under $5 at a local thrift store.
 They were all really, really, really badly damaged.

 There was even an old handbag or two thrown into the mix.